Jammersplit/Randy.js/README.md

 Note that `startValue` and `endValue` will not be part of the returned array (except if they are identical).

-Optional fourth parameter `maxSpread` controls how much difference is allowed among the generated array values.
-Expects a value from `0` to `1`, with `0` meaning all values in the returned array will be evenly apart, and `1` meaning the largest possible variance between values is allowed.
+Optional parameter `maxSpread` controls how much variance is allowed for the distances between the generated array values.

+`maxSpread` expects a value from `0` to `1`, with `0` meaning all values in the returned array will be evenly apart, and `1` meaning the largest possible variance of distances between values is allowed.
 Default value is `1`.

+Optional parameters `minDist` and `maxDist` allow to set lower/upper limits for the distances between generated values.
+The values in the sequence will be at least `minDist` apart, the maximum distance between values is `maxDist`.

+`minDist` should be lower or equal to the mean value and will be clipped if it's higher.
+Negative values will be interpreted as `0`.

+`maxDist` should be larger or equal to the mean value and will be clipped if it's lower.

+The *mean value* is the distance between the points in the sequence if they would be evenly apart.
+It's the absolute (positive) difference between `startVal` and `endVal` divided by `numberOfValues + 1`. `randomSequence(4, 0, 10)` would have a mean value of `2`, for instance.

 ```javascript
 //get a list of random x-coordinates for drawing individual letters of a word across the screen